COVID-19: Your holiday questions answered

 Examples of changes which are not significant enough to affect the main characteristics of your holiday and therefore do NOT entitle you to a refund (not an exhaustive list):

-If you can’t go on the holiday due to quarantine requirements when you return to the UK or you no longer wish to go on your holiday but it can go ahead as planned or with only minor changes, your travel company will have the right to charge you the normal cancellation charges.
+If you no longer wish to go on your holiday but it can go ahead as planned or with only minor changes, your travel company will have the right to charge you the normal cancellation charges.
 You can see if you can transfer your package holiday to another person, as you have the right to do that and you should also check with your travel insurance as to whether you have any cover for this.